 When does my child receive dental screenings?

-The dental screenings are conducted in first, fourth, and seventh grades.
+The dental screenings are conducted in first, third, and seventh grades.

 Does my child have to receive a dental screening in school?